fusionforge/fusionforge/src/plugins/wiki/www/highlight.js/README.md

 ## Custom initialization

-If you use different markup for code blocks you can initialize them manually with `highlightBlock(code, tabReplace, useBR)` function.
+If you use different markup for code blocks you can initialize them manually with `highlightBlock(code)` function.
 It takes a DOM element containing the code to highlight and optionally a string with which to replace TAB characters.

 Initialization using, for example, jQuery might look like this: